acend/quarkus-techlab/content/en/docs/07.0/72_kafka.md

 You will see that OpenShift will deploy a single node Kafka cluster into your namespace.

-For local development we will create a small docker-compose file to start a Kafka cluster:
+### {{% param sectionnumber %}}.2: Local Development

-solution/kafka/docker/docker-compose.yml
+For local development we will create a small docker-compose file `solution/reactive-messaging/docker/docker-compose.yml` to start a Kafka cluster:

 ```yaml